SunniDaze7/Sunny-portfolio/project1/README.md

 - I have demonstrated this competency on the job through the application I am responsible for.
 There are several tests set up within an Apptest.js file that run before code is deployed.
 I have edited that code to have new tests when I edit the site for new functionality.
 - Through this project I demonstrated this competency by creating a test file(App.test.js).
 In this file, several tests were created to check that key UI is being displayed correctly (such as the buttons and text)
 - This competency helped me to understand the importance of creating effective tests and how they can help create controls in code allowing you to catch erros quickly.

+## Challenges
+- During this project, I faaced challenges integrating an outside database from Oracle into my code.
+I was not familiar with the technology and wasn't sure where to begin.
+To overcome this challenge I turned to both Oracle and NodeJS documentation.
+In reading this docmentation, I found that a DB file could be created and I can plug in my log in info for Oracle into this file as well as the SQL query needed to accessd the backlog count from the data.
+I learned that there is usually documentation for problems I run into and when reading carefullyand some problem solving, I can solve the issue.